 If you take a look at the Flashyapp website, you’ll see they describe the tool as “the smartest way to understand your visitors and customers and to engage with them in real time based on their behavior”.
-To put it in my own words, Flashy does a lot of things that other CRM and marketing automation tools and platforms do, plus a bit more, at a better cost per contact.
+To put it in my own words, Social Boosting does a lot of things that other CRM and marketing automation tools and platforms do, plus a bit more, at a better cost per contact.

 Who is Flashy made for?